Diabetes - Type 1 vs Type 2

 Around 90% of diabetics have type 2 diabetes which is often associated with lifestyle and excess weight, especially extra fat in the central abdominal area.
 It is usually diagnosed in adults and develops gradually, often with no symptoms until a more advanced stage is reached, however more younger people are now being diagnosed with type 2 due to the increased numbers of young people with obesity.

-In type 2 diabetes there is not only a difficulty producing insulin in the pancreas, but also insulin resistance in the cells which hinders cells taking up glucose from the blood even in the presence of insulin.
-Both result in high blood glucose levels.
+In type 2 diabetes there is insulin resistance in the cells which hinders cells taking up glucose from the blood even in the presence of insulin.
+There may also be some difficulty producing insulin in the pancreas, compounding high blood glucose levels.

 Causes